LaurenceWarne/rom-party.el/README.md

 ## Usage

-`M-x rom-party` - note `rom-party.el` requires some initial indexing when first run and whenever the custom variable `rom-party-word-sources` is updated.
-In a rom party buffer the following keybindings are also provided:
+`M-x rom-party`, in a rom party buffer the following keybindings are also provided:

 | Key   | Description                           |
 |-------|---------------------------------------|